88ngreen88/Absenteeism_Categorization_Model/README.md

 The second data set I decided to import was the DOE dataset on school attendance.
 For this data sets, I only included rows that had data for "all grades" because grade level data was already included in the df_demo.
 I also dropped unneccessary columns and dropped 's' values in the '% Chronically Absent' column.
 The s value is a place holder for schools that were too small to have their data displayed.

+## Combining Data

+Now that I have my two main datasets I decided to combine the dataset together and begin to perfrom some Data EDA

+Now that my two data sets are merged together, I wanted to look at the distribution of my target feature ('% Chronically Absent').
+Looking at the histogram below, we can see that their is a large range of values for rate of chronic absenteeism in New York City Schools.
+This shows me that chronic absenteeism does not impact every school equally in New York City.

+# Combined Data EDA

+In order to understand my data a bit better, I first want to see how chronic absenteeism has changed over time in NYC.
+Below I made a graph look at average rate of chronic absenteeism per year in nyc.
+Based on the graph below, we can see that Chronic absenteeism has really increased since the onset of the pandemic!